flyingcircusio/doc/src/guide/deployment/lamp.md

 }
 ```

-You will find more details on NGINX configuration at {ref}`nixos-webgateway`.
+You will find more details on NGINX configuration in the role documentation for {external+platform-current:ref}`nixos-webgateway`.